docker/docs/compose/file-watch.md

 >
 > The Compose file watch feature is currently [Experimental](../release-lifecycle.md).

 Use `watch` to automatically update your running Compose services as you edit and save your code.

+For many projects, this enables a hands-off development workflow once Compose is running: services automatically update themselves as you save your work.

+You do not need to enable `watch` for all services in a Compose project.
+In some instances, only part of the project (e.g. Javascript frontend) might be suitable for automatic updates.

 `watch` adheres to the following file path rules: